In celebration of silliness

 We walk up across the rough ground and pebbles towards the path, and I see my elder son running back down the path from the café.
 I later found out that he was told to run to the café but when he got there wasn’t sure what he was supposed to do, or say, or get, so just ran back.

-The man is telling his kids that he’s fine and the dog is fine and when we get to the path we see the woman running back down from the café too, and we all wave and say everything’s okay.
+The man is telling his kids that he’s fine and the dog is fine and when we get to the path we see the woman running back down from the café too, and we all wave and say everything’s fine.
 She runs up and thanks everyone and gets the dog and holds it to her chest under her coat and tells the kids that everything is fine.
+All fine.

 And I hug both my sons, and my wife.
 I’ve cut my leg and my hand and they’re wet so the blood is running a bit and makes everything look worse than it is, and my wrist has a nasty rope burn on it.
 But I tell them everything is fine, because in the grand scheme of things, it really is.